 It shall be unlawful for any person to engage in the practice of hypnosis for therapeutic purposes unless such person is a practitioner of one of the healing arts, as herein defined, or acts under the supervision, direction, or prescription, and responsibility of such a person.

 Protecting the Practice of Hypnotherapy in Florida – Collier County

-This is unreasonable to expect a physician to accept this additional liability.
+This was unreasonable to expect a physician to accept this additional liability.
 This was, however, a misunderstanding of the Florida Hypnosis Statutes that they were enforcing quite diligently.
-Our office refused to accept this limitation on our legal right to practice our occupation and we especially could not allow a trained Hypnotherapist who graduated from a legitimate institution to be refused the right to practice the profession that they were legally trained in.
+Our office refused to accept this limitation on our legal right to practice our occupation.
+We especially could not allow a Hypnotherapist who graduated from a legitimate institution to be refused the right to practice the profession that they were legally trained in.

-We thank the offices of Collier County for being willing to hear our case, allowing the county attorneys to create and adopt a new form (based on our suggestions), removing the physician’s affidavit requirement, sending it to Tallahassee (state capital) for approval, and taking this matter to a place of resolution.
+We thank the offices of Collier County for being willing to hear our case, allowing the county attorneys to create and adopt a new form, removing the physician’s affidavit requirement, sending it to Tallahassee for approval, and taking this matter to a place of resolution.